Nuvolect/DeepDive-Android/docs/PT_TODO.md

 ** Tune search to work with java source files, exact search match ** Update ? help with working examples

+* Show timing on decompile.html page.
+Update backend to send timing status with each update.
+* Document multi-browser decompilier conflicts
+* Is there a better way to organize processess to monitor progress and kill-all

 # Extract a backup from an app
 adb backup com.packagename.android
 java -jar abe.jar unpack backup.ab